ProgramZmh/TOPICTrack/README.md

 ## Evaluation

-Please download the pre-trained model mentioned in the Model zoo chapter and put it in `external/weights` before proceeding to the following steps.
+Please download the pre-trained model mentioned in the Model zoo chapter and put it in `external/weights` before conduct the following steps.

 ### MOT17